freechipsproject/chisel-bootcamp/README.md

 java -noverify -jar coursier launch -r sonatype:releases -r sonatype:snapshots -i ammonite -I ammonite:org.jupyter-scala:ammonite-runtime_2.11.11:0.8.3-1 -I ammonite:org.jupyter-scala:scala-api_2.11.11:0.4.2 org.jupyter-scala:scala-cli_2.11.11:0.4.2 -- --id scala --name "Scala"
 ```

-#### Install the generator-bootcamp repo.
+#### Install the chisel-bootcamp repo.
-Download the [generator-bootcamp](https://github.com/ucb-bar/generator-bootcamp) as a zip file (or use a Windows git client)
+Download the [chisel-bootcamp](https://github.com/freechipsproject/chisel-bootcamp) as a zip file (or use a Windows git client)
 and unpack it.
-I copied it to my c:\Users\me\generator-bootcamp.
+I copied it to my c:\Users\me\chisel-bootcamp.
 There may be better ways and more standard conventions on where to put this kind of thing.
 But the most important thing is that you need to know where it is.

-Install the customization script by moving `generator-bootcamp/source/custom.js` to
+Install the customization script by moving `chisel-bootcamp/source/custom.js` to
 `%HOMEDRIVE%%HOMEPATH%\.jupyter\custom\custom.js`.
 If you already have a custom.js file, append this script to it.

 #### Launch the Jupyter and the bootcamp
-In the directory containing the unpacked generator-bootcamp repo, from a new command window type:
+In the directory containing the unpacked chisel-bootcamp repo, from a new command window type:
 ```bash
 jupyter notebook
 ```